expressive-code/expressive-code/packages/expressive-code/README.md

 // Output HTML to the console
 console.log(htmlDocument)

+// Run `node generate-html.js` to generate the HTML file
-// Open the file in the browser fs.writeFileSync('index.html', htmlDocument)
+// and open it in the browser
+fs.writeFileSync('index.html', htmlDocument)

 ```